GA-repos/course-intro/README.md

 * You'll be learning, eating, growing, failing, and succeeding **together** for the next 12 weeks.
 * Teamwork will be paramount to your success as an SEIR student and beyond.
 Programming is a teamwork-driven profession.
 You will learn more from each other than from the instructors!
+* Do Not Isolate Yourself During This Time!
+Every part of the process - from learning the basics to building a resume to filling your portfolio with interesting projects to finding out about new job oppurtunities will be improved by building up a community and team here.

 ### Trust the Process - The Cycle of Imitation, Repetition, & Innovation (TODO)
 * ~ 30% of your understanding of the material will come from coding along with the instructor during lectures (imitation).
 This is the point where most students fall into the panic zone.
 * ~ 40% will come from reinforcing those concepts through the homework and labs (repetition)
 * ~ The rest of the 30% will come from building your projects (innovation)

+* You are not expected to master any language at the completion of this course.
+But you will have the skills to learn whatever languages and frameworks you are interested in working with as you enter the professional world.
+* Learning coding is the same as playing the piano or painting with oils.
+Things may not come easy at first, but with time and practice you will begin to familiar with the materials

 ### Be prepared to work hard.
 Very hard.
 * The title says it all.
 Outside of regular class hours, you will spend many hours on homeworks and projects.
 The most successful students in the past are ones who invest long hours into the course.
 The instructors are your biggest cheerleaders and will provide support but we cannot do the work for you.

 ### Re-learning how to learn (TODO)